vdh-anssi/opc-ua_security/results.md

 The claim 2. is supported by the results we obtained through lattice exploration campaigns results we report on below and that can be reproduced as explained in the README.md file.

-##  Summary of results for the weakened property Agr-[S->C]
+##  Summary of results for the weakened agreement property Agr-[S->C]

 Property "3.1" refers to the weakened Agr-[S->C] (to tolerate the KCI attacks and race condition).
 As explained in the paper, we use a series of lemmas and advanced techniques that depend on the set of sub-lemmas that need to be proven.
-According to the file `dependencies.txt`, to prove the weakened property Agr-[S->C] we need to prove the following queries: "3.1.axioms", "3.1.axioms.1", "3.1.conf", "3.1.A", "3.1.B", "3.1.C", "3.1.D", "3.1.E", and finally "3.1" that relies on all of those other lemmas.
+According to the file `dependencies.txt`, to prove the weakened property Agr-[S->C] we need to prove the following queries:
+"3.1.axioms", "3.1.axioms.1", "3.1.conf", "3.1.A", "3.1.B", "3.1.C", "3.1.D", "3.1.E", and finally "3.1" that relies on all of those other lemmas.
  - `$ python3 opcua.py -q "3.1.axioms"   -c "ECC, Encrypt, no_reopen, SNoAA, cert, no_switch, lt_leaks"` (8s)
  - `$ python3 opcua.py -q "3.1.axioms.1" -c "ECC, Encrypt, no_reopen, SNoAA, cert, no_switch, lt_leaks"` (1s)
  - `$ python3 opcua.py -q "3.1.conf"     -c "ECC, Encrypt, no_reopen, SNoAA, cert, no_switch, lt_leaks"` (1s)